 Term Description Axis range Range of each axis, in degrees or millimeters, within which it may move.
 The axis range must be defined for each axis.
 Stopping distance Stopping distance = reaction distance + braking distance The stopping distance is part of the danger zone.
 Workspace The manipulator is allowed to move within its workspace.
-The work- space is derived from the individual axis ranges.
+The workspace is derived from the individual axis ranges.
 Operator (User) The user of the industrial robot can be the management, employer or delegated person responsible for use of the industrial robot.
 Danger zone The danger zone consists of the workspace and the stopping distances.
 Service life The service life of a safety-relevant component begins at the time of delivery of the component to the customer.
-The service life is not affected by whether the component is used in a robot controller or elsewhere or not, as safety-relevant components are also subject to ageing during storage. КСР The KCP (KUKA Control Panel) teach pendant has all the operator con- trol and display functions required for operating and programming the industrial robot.
-The KCP variant for the KR C4 is called KUKA smartPAD.
-The general term "KCP", however, is generally used in this documentation.
-KUKA smartPAD See KCP Manipulator The robot arm and the associated electrical installations Safety zone The safety zone is situated outside the danger zone.
+The service life is not affected by whether the component is used in a robot controller or elsewhere or not, as safety-relevant components are also subject to aging during storage.
+KCP KUKA Control Panel Teach pendant for the KR C2/KR C2 edition2005 The KCP has all the operator control and display functions required for operating and programming the industrial robot.
+KUKA smartPAD see "smartPAD" Manipulator The robot arm and the associated electrical installations Safety zone The safety zone is situated outside the danger zone. smartPAD Teach pendant for the KR C4 The smartPAD has all the operator control and display functions required for operating and programming the industrial robot.
 Stop category 0 The drives are deactivated immediately and the brakes are applied.
 The manipulator and any external axes (optional) perform path-oriented braking.
 Note: This stop category is called STOP 0 in this document.
-Stop category 1 The manipulator and any external axes (optional) perform path-main- taining braking.
+Stop category 1 The manipulator and any external axes (optional) perform path-maintaining braking.
 The drives are deactivated after 1 s and the brakes are applied.
 Note: This stop category is called STOP 1 in this document.
 Stop category 2 The drives are not deactivated and the brakes are not applied.
 The manipulator and any external axes (optional) are braked with a normal braking ramp.
 Note: This stop category is called STOP 2 in this document.
 System integrator (plant integrator) System integrators are people who safely integrate the industrial robot into a complete system and commission it.
 T1 Test mode, Manual Reduced Velocity (<= 250 mm/s) T2 Test mode, Manual High Velocity (> 250 mm/s permissible) External axis Motion axis which is not part of the manipulator but which is controlled using the robot controller, e.g. KUKA linear unit, turn-tilt table, Posiflex.